E. W. Scripps Company: 21st century

 In December 2013, Scripps purchased Newsy for $35 Million.

 On July 30, 2014, Scripps and Journal Communications announced that the two companies would merge and spin-off their newspaper assets.
 The deal created a broadcast group under the E. W. Scripps Company name and retaining the Cincinnati headquarters, and a newspaper company based in Milwaukee, Wisconsin, under the Journal Media Group name.
 The FCC approved the deal on December 12, 2014, and it was approved by shareholders on March 11, 2015.
 The merger and spinoff were completed on April 1, 2015.
 In turn, Journal Media Group was acquired by Gannett Company on April 8, 2016.
 Gannett had also shed their television and broadcast operations into a spin-off, Tegna, months after the Scripps-Journal merger.

 In April 2016, Demand Media announced the sale of the humor/listicle website Cracked.com to E. W. Scripps.
 In June, it acquired podcast service Stitcher from Deezer.

 On August 1, 2017, Scripps announced the purchase of Katz Broadcasting and its three networks plus Bounce which Katz operates, for $292 million, acquiring the other 95% of the company.
 The purchase was completed on October 2, 2017.
-On May 22, 2018, Scripps announced that it was changing its common stock listing from the New York Stock Exchange to Nasdaq, which occurred on June 4, 2018.
+On May 22, 2018, Scripps announced that it was changing its common stock listing back from the NYSE to Nasdaq, which occurred on June 4, 2018.

+On November 17, 2025, it was reported that Sinclair Broadcast Group had acquired an 8% stake in Scripps' stock, and was pursuing a potential takeover of the company.
+Scripps stated that its board "will take all steps appropriate to protect the company and the company's shareholders from the opportunistic actions of Sinclair or anyone else".
+A takeover attempt would also be complicated by the fact that any deal would have to be approved by the Scripps family, since it holds 93% of the company's voting rights.